hanyulo/coronavirus-outbreak/README.md

 # coronavirus-outbreak
-data visualization for coronavirus outbreak
+data visualization for coronavirus outbreak in China

 ## To Do List
 1. [X] Draw China Map